Read our Environmental Policy here

 Brixworth Farming is a LEAF Marque certified business

-All of our shareholders participate in agri-environment schemes that provide funding for farmers to deliver effective environmental management.
-Three shareholders participate in the Higher Level Stewardship (HLS) Scheme which involves complex environmental management to achieve a wide range of benefits over a 10-year period.
+All of our shareholders participate in either Mid-Tier, or Higher-Tier agri-environment schemes that provide funding for farmers to deliver effective environmental management.

 We manage nutrient levels carefully to avoid over-application, mapping fields for phosphate and potash every four years through SOYL’s precision sampling.
 We target biennial applications to areas with the highest demand, helping to reduce the amount of phosphate and potash applied.